 The vaccine can be given to adults and children over the age of one year.
 Two doses are given, 4-8 weeks apart.

-The chickenpox vaccine contains live but weakened (attenuated) viruses.
-It should not be given to people who are clinically immunosuppressed (either due to drug treatment or underlying illness) because the vaccine strain could replicate too much and cause a serious infection.
+The vaccine contains a live strain of the varicella-zoster (chickenpox) virus which has been weakened (attenuated), so that it stimulates the immune system but does not cause disease in healthy people.
+It should not be given to people who are clinically immunosuppressed (either due to drug treatment or underlying illness).
+This is because the vaccine strain could replicate too much and cause a serious infection.
 This includes babies whose mothers have had immunosuppressive treatment while they were pregnant or breastfeeding.
 For more information see the MHRA's Drug Safety Update (April 2016) .

 In some countries all children are offered either the chickenpox (varicella) vaccine or MMRV vaccine (a combined measles, mumps, rubella and varicella vaccine).
 MMRV vaccine is not currently available in the UK, but the UK Government is considering whether to introduce varicella vaccine in future.
 See ‘More information about the vaccine’ below.